How to use WordPress Shortcodes to make your project more dynamic

 }

-- Shortcoder: users are able to generate their own shortcode in a visual editor and easily label these with HTML and JavaScript snippets.
+- Shortcoder: Create Your Own WordPress Shortcode in a Few Steps: Create your own shortcode in a visual editor and easily add HTML and JavaScript snippets.